URI:

 logged underground tunnels.

-black people now often value freedom more than white people; and
+now often value freedom more than white people; and many blacks

-many blacks are better Christians too.
-It saddens me to see
+are better Christians too.
+It saddens me to see the problems

 Did you know about Paul Robeson visiting miners in Scotland?